omniosorg/omniosorg.github.io/_docs/info/migrate_entire_pool.md

 ## Migrate entire pool to new pool
 If you have a pool which contains a lot of datasets and volumes backing LUN's migrating the pool in case of rebalancing, changing structure, or converting from (stripped) mirror to raidz(n) or vice versa this recipe can be of interest for you.

+The idea behind the method of migrating an entire pool in the article is based on the idea that the contents of the pool you want to migrate is temporarily stored on another pool.
+This other pool can live locally on the same server as the pool you intend to migrate and therefore called a local temporary pool or it can live on other server in which case it is called a remote temporary pool.
+Each time the commands you are supposed to do differs whether the temporary pool is local or remote you choose the commands with the header:

+Temporary pool local: **Local temporary pool** Temporary pool remote: **Remote temporary pool**

+In description below the following convention is: local-host = Host where local pool exists. remote-host = Host where remote pool exists.

+*Please remember that you cannot change method along the line.
+If you choose* **Local temporary pool** *at the beginning you have to follow this route from start to end.*

 you can migrate to both a local or a remote pool but I strongly recommend using a local pool because of the speed advantages which greatly influence downtime.
 I will however, show commands for both local and remote migration.

 Since I do not use SMB then there is no example with SMB but I am very confident that it will work exactly the same way as a NFS share.

 The current setup is shown below.
 For the sake of simplicity I use single disk pools but any pool structure, mirror, and raidz(n) can use this recipe.

-In description below the following convention is: local-host = Host where pool to migrate exist. remote-host = Remote host where pool is migrated to in case of remote migration

 ``` terminal